-One of the first decisions you're likely to face when planning a vacation in New Zealand is which island - North or South - you are going to spend most of your time visiting.
+One of the first decisions you're likely to face when planning a vacation in New Zealand is which island—North or South—you are going to spend most of your time visiting.
 It's actually not an easy question to answer as each has so much to offer.
 Still, unless you have a lot of time, it's best to focus your time on one or the other.
-Here are some questions to ask yourself to help you decide.
+Here are some things to consider to help you decide.

 Most international visitors arrive in Auckland in the North Island.
 If you wish to explore the North Island that makes things quite straightforward.
 However, if you want to go to the South Island, be aware that getting there by car will take you a couple of days (including the ferry crossing of Cook Strait between the North and South Islands).